ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 3) Start your new service with: `systemctl start ipfs`
 4) Test that this succeeded with: `systemctl status ipfs`

-### Let's try pinning something
+### Pinning Content / Viewing Content with your own gateway
 1) In your terminal type: `ipfs pin add -r QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ`
+2) In your terminal expose your gateway with: `ipfs config Addresses.Gateway /ip4/0.0.0.0/tcp/8080`
+3) Now restart ipfs with: `systemctl restart ipfs`
-2) Now in your browser go to http://yourDropletIp:8080/ipfs/QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ
+4) Now in your browser go to http://yourDropletIp:8080/ipfs/QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ

 ## Bonus written guide for attendees to refer back to
 https://medium.com/pinata/how-to-deploy-an-ipfs-node-on-digital-ocean-c59b9e83098e